Aleksandar Lazevski

-Aleksandar Lazevski (Александар Лазевски; born 21 January 1988) is a retired Macedonian footballer.
+Aleksandar Lazevski (Александар Лазевски; born 21 January 1988) is a professional footballer who plays for OFK Vršac.
+Born in Serbia, he represented the Macedonian national team.

 Club career

 Lazevski has passed Partizan's youth academy after which he was transferred to FK Teleoptik to gain experience.
 Lazevski was promoted to Partizan during the 2007–08 season, where he scored a goal on his debut.
 Because of injury problems he lost a place in the first team and was transferred to Teleoptik once again.
 In January 2010, after good performances in Teleoptik, he returned to Partizan.
 Lazevski won with Partizan four Serbian championship titles, and one Serbian Cup.
 He also made appearances in the 2009–10 UEFA Europa League group stage and the 2010–11 UEFA Champions League group stage.

 International career

 On 3 September, in 2010, Lazevski made his international debut for Macedonia in a UEFA Euro 2012 qualifier against Slovakia in Bratislava.
 He has earned a total of 14 caps.
 His final international was a September 2013 FIFA World Cup qualification match against Wales.